The Cureheads: Touring

-In 2007, The Cureheads were given as a wedding gift by Charlie Simpson of Busted to the bass player of his new band Fightstar.
-The band played a 1-hour set and were joined onstage by Charlie Simpson for a performance of The Cure’s "Inbetween Days".
-The band claim that Charlie fell off the stage and passed out during the last verse.
+In 2007, Charlie Simpson of Busted booked The Cureheads to perform as a wedding gift for the bass player of his new band, Fightstar.
+The band played a one-hour set and were joined onstage by Simpson for a performance of The Cure’s "Inbetween Days".
+The band claim that Simpson fell off the stage and passed out during the last verse.

+In 2010, The Cureheads played to 10,000 people in Chile at the Teatro Caupolicán in Santiago, the former national basketball stadium.
+The show was recorded for national television and covered by national TV news, as The Cure had not performed in Chile up to that point despite having a large fanbase there.

-In 2012, The Cureheads played in Paraguay and Argentina ahead of The Cure playing there in 2013.
+In 2012, The Cureheads played in Paraguay and Argentina ahead of The Cure performing there in 2013.

+The band has toured in the UK, the US, continental Europe, and South America, playing festivals and opening for acts including Echo and The Bunnymen and The Pretenders at Guilfest, Bilbao BBK Live (opening for Depeche Mode), The Isle of Wight Festival (2016, 2017 & 2021), Glastonbudget (2017 & 2019), Glastonbarry 2022, and the Roskilde Festival in Denmark.

+Current shows

+Since 2018, The Cureheads have toured with a double-headline tribute show titled The Story of Goth.
+The first half of the show features a set of songs by Siouxsie and the Banshees performed under the name Siouxsie and the Budgies and fronted by vocalist Ceri Anne Gregory.
+Following an interval, the same musicians return as The Cureheads, with lead vocals taken over by Gary Clarke, to perform a set dedicated to The Cure.

+Line-ups

-Current and past line-ups are pulled together from various Gothic rock bands such as Nosferatu, Killing Miranda and The Essence, and Andy Anderson (an original drummer from The Cure) joined The Cureheads from August 2012.
-Ron Howe, original Sax player on the Head on The Door album by the cure often guests with The Cureheads Andy Anderson left The Cureheads after he failed to appear at the airport on the morning of their South American tour in November 2012.
-The Cureheads claim that they haven't heard from Anderson since.
-Their set-list consists of songs from the full recorded history of The Cure.
-The Cureheads regularly appear onstage with Ron Howe (the saxophonist from The Cure's Head on The Door Album).
+Current and past line-ups of The Cureheads have included members from various Gothic rock bands such as Nosferatu, Killing Miranda, and The Essence.
+Andy Anderson, an original drummer from The Cure, joined the band in August 2012, but left later that year after failing to appear at the airport for the start of their South American tour in November.
+The Cureheads stated that they had not heard from Anderson since.

+Ron Howe, the original saxophonist on The Cure's Head on the Door album, frequently guests with the band.
+Jeremy Hayward, guitar technician for The Cure, was also a member of The Cureheads.